clean-css/clean-css-cli/README.md

 ## What's new in version 5.1

-clean-css-cli 5.1 will introduce the following changes / features:
+clean-css-cli 5.1 introduces the following changes / features:

 * accept `!path/to/file` as a way of telling `cleancss` to ignore such file, also accepts any available glob patterns.